 While the European recovery fund sets new precedents, it is only a temporary instrument.
 What lessons can the EU take away?
 Is Europe’s fiscal framework prepared for other future crises?
 This question will be at the heart of our EconPol Europe Annual Conference 2021 which – for the fifth time – will bring together our expert network members from across Europe with politicians, policymakers, and researchers.
-A decision on whether to meet in person in Brussels or online will be made in the course of the summer.
+Due to the uncertainty surrounding the development of the Covid-19 pandemic, the conference will be held completely online.

 Day two of our conference will have an academic focus.
 We will host several conference sessions where researchers from the EconPol Europe network will present their latest research and discuss it with experts from national and European institutions and the private sector.
-Topics include Economic Growth and Climate Change, International Taxation and other current research from the EconPol network.
+Topics include Attitudes Towards Public Policies, International Taxation, Public Policies for a Green Transition, and other current research from the EconPol network.
 Further details on these panels can be seen in our program below.